paul-mccormack/actions-entra-auth/README.md

 # Create an Entra ID service principal with federated credentials and a role assignment for use with GitHub Actions

-This PowerShell script was written to create an Entra service principal, role assignment at a scope selected during execution and a federated credential for use with GitHub Actions with Azure.
+This PowerShell script was written to create an Entra service principal, role assignment at a scope selected during execution and a federated credential for use with GitHub Actions and deployments to Azure.

 Although intended to use with GitHub Actions it could be re-purposed to set-up OIDC connections between Entra and other providers.